jules75/tesq/README.md

-# skeleton
+# tesq

-A Clojure library designed to ... well, that part is up to you.
+A basic Clojure MySQL table editor.
+Not ready for prime time yet.

 ## Usage